RRSP facts you must remember this year and beyond!

 - Contributions to an RRSP are tax deductible.
 This means you can use these tax deductions to reduce your taxable income.

-1. RRSPs are highly effective for Canadians who will be in a lower tax bracket in retirement versus their contribution years.
+RRSPs are highly effective for Canadians who will be in a lower tax bracket in retirement versus their contribution years.

-- tax-deferred growth.
+- tax deferred growth.

-- There are penalties if you over-contribute to your RRSP although a small exemption exists.
+There are penalties if you over-contribute to your RRSP although a small exemption exists.

 - If you take up to $5,000, you’re going to pay 10%.